emmethalm/youtube-to-chatbot/README.md

 ## Early Access and Contributions

 To get early access to new features and updates, follow me at [@ehalm_](https://twitter.com/ehalm_) on Twitter.
-If you are a creator interested in a custom model or a developer eager to contribute to this project, feel free to send me a DM.
+This is just the start!
+If you are a creator interested in a custom model or a developer eager to contribute to this project, feel free to shoot me a DM.

 ## Getting Started